Youeatmytofu2434/ML_Term_Project/README.md

 DONE

 NOTES:
 - 'Term_Project' folder will be your main working dir
 - Must ACTIVATE the venv every time you want to run a .py file using the packages installed in the venv
 - To deactivate the venv: .\Scripts\deactivate ( for CMD ) or source Scripts/deactivate ( for GIT BASH )
 	- Or just simply exit the CMD
 - When you want to push your changes to git.
 Please push only the 'Term_Project' folder
 	- git add Term_Project
+	- git commit -m 'message'
-		- and push as usual
+	- git push